TuringLang/JuliaBUGS.jl/docs/src/index.md

 Key features of JuliaBUGS include:

 - Compatibility with existing BUGS programs
-- Extensibility through user-defined functions and distributions
+- Extensibility through user-defined functions and distributions; programmable inference
 - Seamless integration with Julia's high-performance numerical and scientific computing libraries
-- Built-in automatic differentiation and Hamiltonian Monte Carlo capabilities
+- Automatic differentiation and sampling using Hamiltonian Monte Carlo
-- Flexible, programmable inference

 It's important to note that while BUGS traditionally refers to either the software system, the language, or the inference algorithm, JuliaBUGS is a pure Julia implementation of the BUGS language, not a wrapper for the BUGS system.